R-D-projects-repos/react-openai-chat-app/README.md

 **Refrences**

-Create Your Own OpenAI Powered Chatbot in React within 30 minutes. https://itnext.io/create-your-own-openai-powered-chatbot-in-react-within-30-minutes-b6be60067f04
+Create Your Own OpenAI Powered Chatbot in React within 30 minutes.<br/>
+https://itnext.io/create-your-own-openai-powered-chatbot-in-react-within-30-minutes-b6be60067f04

-How to use OpenAI with React
+How to use OpenAI with React<br/>
 https://javascriptcentric.medium.com/how-to-use-openai-with-react-212d7d632854